karolgorecki/generic-product-rev/README.md

 ```
 ## Misc
 ##### Using star rating
-To set value of the star rating use *data-rating*
+To set value of the star rating use *data-rating*.
+Remember to set the same value to the span.
 ```html
 <div class="rating" data-rating="2" title="Quality">
   <span itemprop="ratingValue">2</span>